webnovel

 "That's approximately 6300 hours of continuous, laborious practice.
 260 days of learning.
 Almost a year.
 Almost 10% of my entire life until the age of 11 has been spent doing magic," he explained, and she saw in Tonks' eyes that she was beginning to understand.
 He wasn't done yet.

-"Talent has nothing to do with it, it's all just hard-work.
-How many hours have you spent doing magic, exactly, and why do you think this commitment has set the foundation to you becoming an amazing auror?
+"Talent has nothing to do with it, it's all just hard work.
+How many hours have you spent doing magic, exactly, and why do you think this commitment has set the foundation for to you become an amazing auror?
 Or maybe just someone who will be accepted into the program due to her innate ability?"

 "How do you do it?"
 Tonks asked with a shaky voice.